tinymce/tinymce-docs/README.md

 >**Note**: The development server does not need to be stopped prior to running the `api-reference-local` script.

-### Codepens
+### Live Demos

-Codepens can be added to content using the "codepen.html" include, such as:
+Live demos can be added to content using the "live-demo.html" include, such as:

 ```
-{% include codepen.html id="basic-example" %}
+{% include live-demo.html id="basic-example" %}
 ```

-There are several options for this include file - please see codepen.html for details.
+There are several options for this include file - please see live-demo.html for details.

-The source for each CodePen is store in the `_includes/codepens/` directory.
+The source for each live demo is store in the `_includes/live-demos/` directory.

-#### Overriding the tinymce URL in codepens
+#### Overriding the tinymce URL in live demos

-All codepens usually get their tinymce.min.js URL from the `codepen_url` setting in the _config.yml file.
+All live demos usually get their tinymce.min.js URL from the `codepen_url` setting in the _config.yml file.
 However, there are some instances where you wish to override this, e.g.

  - You want to push/deploy a branch for a new feature that's only on the 'dev' channel.